venkat-sia/techdocuments/Sprints/aug1_aug15_sprint_de.md

  - Accounts Migration Support
    - provide the accounts and credentials if they are not in sync with the TC

+graasBrandId persistence
+---
+ - graasBrandId will be part of the
+   - orders
+   - inventory
+   - product master
+- this has to be read by data ETL pipelines and available in the SF views
+- this is required to show the biz deep-dive metrics by brand

 Magento Single Data Pipeline
 ---
  - Data Validation QA completion